katskillskat/katskills-org/_posts/2022-03-04-a new website.md

 - The administration of this website will be provided for free
 - This website will always be free
 - No advertising.
 With the exception that local businesses can promote themselves on a specific area of the website (to be created) for free.
 - Adminstration will be kept anonymous and adminstration will rotate.
-This principle is to prevent the people who maintain this site from leveraging it for their own personal benefit.
+This principle is to prevent the admins from leveraging this site for their own personal benefit.

 It's like being chosen to be the person who cleans up a local park while wearing a dinosaur costume.
-That way, we can ensure that admins are working purely for the good feeling they get from helping others.
+We want to ensure that admins are working purely for the good feeling they get from helping others.

 ## How can someone become an admin?

-By participating in the community discussions anonymously, suggesting valuable changes to the website, and becomming recognized for the good ideas and contributions that they create anonymously.
+By participating in the community discussions, suggesting valuable changes to the website, and becomming recognized for the good ideas and contributions that they create.

 ## Does everyone on this site have to be anonymous?

 No!
 If you are a member of this community and want to speak with your real voice, go for it!
-If you use your real name and later want to become an admin, that's fine -- we'll just require that you create a separate anonymous account for administrative activites.
+If you use your real name and also want to become an admin, that's fine -- we'll just require that you create a separate anonymous account for administrative activites.

 ## Why is this website hosted on Github?